goalTosin/repo-exercise/README.md

 # repo-exercise

-This is just an experiment for my course
+This is just an experiment for my course.